fodorbalint/PathMaker/readme0.md

 If we enter now:
 - We can exit at the end white, so 1 white line is possible.
 - We can exit at the black farthest away and then make a line using the black field closest.
 1 black line is pssible.
-I will mark it like this: 1W -> 1B
+I will mark it like this: 1W &rarr; 1B

 If we enter later:
 - Having two black fields, 1 black line is possible.
 - There is only one white field.
 It sits in a corner, but the two black fields will give 1 black line.
 0 white line is possible.
-0W -> 1B
+0W &rarr; 1B

 So if there are 1 more white fields in the area than black (1W), we cannot enter later.